MrGiovanni/ModelsGenesis/README.md

 <p align="center"><img width="50%" src="figures/logo.png" /></p>

 --------------------------------------------------------------------------------
-We have built a set of pre-trained models called <b>Generic Autodidactic Models</b>, nicknamed [Models Genesis](http://www.cs.toronto.edu/~liang/Publications/ModelsGenesis/MICCAI_2019_Full.pdf), because they are created <i>ex nihilo</i> (with no manual labeling), self-taught (learnt by self-supervision), and generic (served as source models for generating application-specific target models).
-This repository provides a Keras implementation of [Models Genesis](http://www.cs.toronto.edu/~liang/Publications/ModelsGenesis/MICCAI_2019_Full.pdf).
+We have built a set of pre-trained models called <b>Generic Autodidactic Models</b>, nicknamed <b>Models Genesis</b>, because they are created <i>ex nihilo</i> (with no manual labeling), self-taught (learned by self-supervision), and generic (served as source models for generating application-specific target models).
+This repository provides a Keras implementation of training Models Genesis as well as the pre-trained Genesis Chest CT.
+We envision that Models Genesis may serve as a primary source of transfer learning for 3D medical imaging applications, in particular, with limited annotated data.

 <p align="center"><img width="100%" src="figures/patch_generator.png" /></p>
 <p align="center"><img width="80%" src="figures/framework.png" /></p>